Pinna3/chartposting_stocktwits_bot/README.md

 Next step: ATR Trailing Stops, timed exits, bollinger exits.

-Also: Will need backup API for finnhub down periods... (need industry data)
+Also: Will need backup API for finnhub down periods... (need sector data)

 Top Insights to address:
 1) Allow Long/Short Allocation Ratio to fluctuate with the ratio of uptrending/downtrending